mrice/solidity-legal-contracts/README.md

 **But keep in mind** they're just models and ideas right now.
 Even though I'm a lawyer I'm not necessarily convinced of their legal effectiveness and certainly can't possibly know if they're the right tools for you.

+**No warranties!** This is open source software that has not been tested.
+Use at your own risk.

 ## Requirements

 The project was set up using the [Truffle Framework](http://truffleframework.com).
 Make sure you have it installed locally (also, it requires Node).
 You'll like it.
 Truffle is good.

 ## Running Locally